1. About Fybogel

 - Fybogel is also called ispaghula husk and Ispage.

-3. Who can and can't take Fybogel
+3. Who can and cannot take Fybogel

 Fybogel can be taken by adults including pregnant and breastfeeding women.